Christmas Above the Clouds

 I’ve read all of Jane Austen’s books and seen all of the films and series based on her books numerous times.
 I’ve read a lot of Austen-based modern interpretations as well.
 I am drawn to the numerous modern riffs on Austen and enjoyed many of them.
 My favorites are Clueless and Bollywood’s Bride and Prejudice.
 So of course I’ve seen the previous attempts Hallmark has made to capitalize on Austen’s current popularity.
 They were shameless exploitations because neither the plot nor the characters had anything to do with Jane’s works.

 This one was different.
 Like Sense and Sensibility, we have two sisters who have an “Us against the world” mentality.
 One is flighty and starry-eyed, and one is practical and down to earth.
 They run a party planning business together.
 They are a believable version of what a modern Marianne and Eleanor might be.
-The love interest is a reserved button-down and shy corporate head who is dominated by an over-bearing parent and romantically linked to a childhood sweetheart.
+The love interest is a reserved button-down and shy corporate head who is dominated by an overbearing parent and romantically linked to a childhood sweetheart.
 There is also a secondary love interest called Brandon.
 But here’s where the scriptwriter wisely mixes it up.
 Instead of All-business practical Marianne (they also switch the names of the two sisters) being paired off with the Corporate stick-in-the-mud, It is the lively Ella who takes him by storm and shakes up his life and attitudes.
 It is very cute and more suitable for the modern Rom-com.
 The chemistry between the two couples and the sisters was romantic and touching.
-The acting was some of the best I have seen in a Hallmark lately.
+The acting was some of the best I have seen in Hallmark lately.
 Erin Krakow was wide-eyed, energetic, and outgoing as her character called for.
 Erin surely has been doing these Hallmarks for 2 decades, but she hasn’t changed a bit.
 She was charming.
 Kimberley Sustad, a Hallmark stalwart, made Marianne likable and understandable despite her buzz-kill personality.
-Even though the two characters had conflicts and conflicting world-views, their love and loyalty to each other were touchingly done and affecting.
+Even though the two characters had conflicts and conflicting worldviews, their love and loyalty to each other were touchingly done and affecting.
 Luke McFarlane was superb.
 He usually plays cardboard cut-out romantic heroes.
 In this one, he started out as a real pill who slowly and realistically melted and opened up.
-I was very impressed by the job he did with the Edward Ferrar personality.
+I was very impressed by the job he did with the Edward Ferrars personality.
 He was funny.
 I loved the chemistry between Luke and Erin, and couldn’t wait for the final chaste clinch.

 So yes, I give this a 10.
 Overgenerous?
 Perhaps.
 But with this one, I’m grading on the Hallmark curve against a singularly lackluster couple of years of Hallmark Christmas movies.
 I’m amazed at some of the sour and overwrought reviews this one has gotten.
 I can only think that their experience with modern Austen takes is pretty limited.

-Rating: 5 out of 5.
+Rating: 10 out of 10.

 December 3, 2019